a11ywatch/a11ywatch/cli/README.md

 ### Supported Architectures

-Supported archs are amd64, arm64, m1 chip.
+Supported archs are amd64 and arm64.

 ### Deploy